-Abstract : Various fisheries indicators along with fishery-independent indices were carefully examined to overview the current status of southern bluefin tuna stock.
-The longline CPUE indicators suggest that the current stock levels for 4, 5, and 6&7 age groups are above the historically lowest levels of the late 1980s and the mid-2000s.
-However, the indices for these age classes, especially age 5, show decreasing trends in recent years.
-The CPUE indices for age 8-11 group declined slightly and gradually from 2008 to 2011, upturned in 2012 and remain at the same level as 2012 in 2013.
-CPUEs for age class 12+ also decreased from 2008 to 2010 and have fluctuated around a low level afterward.
-The current stock levels for these older age groups are still very low.
-Many indices indicate low recruitments of 1999 to 2002 cohorts.
-However, there are some inconsistencies in recruitment level observed in comparisons between some indicators (Japanese longline CPUE indices and the grid-type trolling index, GTI) and the 2005 and 2006 acoustic sonar index (corresponding to the 2004 and 2005 cohorts), suggesting that the 2004 and 2005 recruitments were higher than those the acoustic sonar index indicated.
-Both recruitment and longline CPUE indices indicate that the recruitment levels for the 2006 to 2010 cohorts were also higher than those for the 1999 to 2002 cohorts.
-These indicators also suggest that possibly the levels of recruitment have gradually decreased from 2006 to 2010 cohorts although there have been some variations in the trends.
+Abstract: Fisheries indicators along with fishery-independent indices were carefully examined to overview the current status of southern bluefin tuna stock.
+The longline CPUE indicators suggest that the current stock levels for 4, 5, and 6&7 age groups are well above the historically lowest levels observed in the late 1980s or the mid-2000s.
+CPUE indices for age 4 and 5 classes show somewhat decreasing trends in recent years.
+The CPUE indices for age 8-11 group have increased gradually in recent 4 years.
+The indices for age class 12+ decreased from 2008 to 2010 and have fluctuated around at a low level afterward.
+The current levels for these older age groups are still very low similar to ones observed in past.
+Other age-aggregated (4+ group) CPUE indices that have been used in the operating model and/or management procedure show increasing trends in recent years.
+The current levels of these indices are well above the historically lowest observed in the mid-2000s.
+Various recruitment indicators inspected suggest that recruitment levels in recent years have been similar to or higher than those observed in the 1990s (before very low recruitments of 1999 to 2002 cohorts occurred) but the levels of recruitment have varied from year to year.